Office of Federal Contract Compliance Programs (OFCCP)

 Yes.
-The Final Rule permits contractors to incorporate the EO Clause into subcontracts by reference, but only by citing the EO Clause in the regulations AND including the following sentences in bold text:
+The new regulations permit contractors to incorporate the EO Clause into subcontracts by reference, but only by citing the EO Clause in the regulations AND including the following sentences in bold text:

 "This contractor and subcontractor shall abide by the requirements of 41 CFR 60-741.5(a).
 This regulation prohibits discrimination against qualified individuals on the basis of disability, and requires affirmative action by covered prime contractors and subcontractors to employ and advance in employment qualified individuals with disabilities."